mrRobot62/GCodeGenerator_Geometricals/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-GCode input values to reproduce this error
+Describe input fields & values to reproduce this error. eg. Tooldiameter=6, stepover=40%, ...)
-...

 **Screenshots**
 If applicable, add screenshots to help explain your problem.